HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                                                             <td>
                                                                     <div>If volumeAutoCreation is set to true,
  the secondary volumes should be created automatically on the target using the CPG. associated with the Remote Copy group on that target.
-This cannot be set to true if the snapshot name is specified.</div>
+This cannot be set to true if the snapshot name is specified.
+ Used with state[s] - add_volume</div>
                                                                             </td>
         </tr>
                             <tr>